 Dentists often spot these tumors on X-rays -- they can look like soap bubbles on film.
 They also can be diagnosed with the following:

 - MRI (magnetic resonance imaging): Powerful magnets and radio waves are used to make images of your mouth.

 - CT (computerized tomography) scan: Several X-rays are taken from different angles and put together to show more detailed information.

 Your doctor may want to take a small sample of tissue to look at under a microscope.
-To take the sample, he'll use a needle or make a small cut.
+To take the sample, they'll use a needle or make a small cut.
 This is called a biopsy, and it can confirm it's an ameloblastoma and help determine how fast it's growing.